emran/express-todo/README.md

      $4: npm install -g nodemon // To see the Live change

-     $4: nodemon app.js  // To RUN the app. nodemon is another package to see live change
+     $4: nodemon app.js  // To RUN the app.

+Then Browse http://localhost:3000/ .
+You will see the Homepage.

 For more details you can see [My Personal Blog](http://wp.me/pcdSN-3o)